Detailed integrated resource plan (IRP)

 UMERC offers voluntary renewable energy programs to its customers as a way to participate in clean power procurement without the need to make significant changes or purchase equipment.
 Each service area offers its own unique voluntary green programs.
 The voluntary green pricing programs offered are sourced by RECs, which come from certified biogas generation sources located in Michigan, and do not contain electricity.

-The estimated green energy program sales for UMERC’s two service areas combined are ~650 MWh annually. - Energy for Tomorrow renewable energy program
+The estimated green energy program sales for UMERC’s two service areas combined are ~600 MWh annually. -

 Energy for Tomorrow is an optional rate offered to UMERC’s electric customers in the We Energies service area.
-The program gives customers the option to pay a per kilowatt-hour (kWh) premium for UMERC to retire RECs to match the customer’s selected percentage of electric usage (25, 50 or 100%) or to retire blocks of RECs.
+The program gives customers the option to pay a per kilowatt-hour (kWh) premium for UMERC to retire RECs to match the customer’s selected percentage of electric usage (25%, 50% or 100%) or to retire blocks of RECs.
 The RECs replace equal amounts of electric generation from traditional sources.
-RECs purchased for Energy for Tomorrow come from locally sourced biogas. - NatureWise renewable energy program
+RECs purchased for Energy for Tomorrow come from locally sourced biogas. -

 Find out more about UMERC’s Energy for Tomorrow and NatureWise renewable energy programs.